Notes on motivic infinite loop space theory: The reconstruction theorem

 \begin{example} Let $F: \scr C \to \scr C$ be a lax $\scr C$-module functor, so that in particular for each $A \in \scr C$ we are given a transformation $\Sigma_A F \to F \Sigma_A$.
 Specializing to $A = P$ we obtain a prolongable functor $\tilde F$, natural in the lax $\scr C$-module functor $F$.
 The functor $F_n$ (from Example \ref{ex:OS-prolongable}) is a lax $\scr C$-module functor, via where $c_a$ denotes the ``constant map at $a$''.

-Suppose that $P$ is strongly dualizable.
-Then the prolongation of $F_n$ can be written as On the other hand the prolongation of $\tilde F_n$ can be written as They are isomorphic if and only if the $(n+1)$-fold cyclic permutation acts trivially on $P^{\otimes n}$.\todo{I think.} \end{example}
+Suppose that $P$ is strongly dualizable with dual $P^{\vee}$.
+Then $F_n$ and $\tilde F_n$ have equivalent underlying functors.
+However, their prolongation are described in different ways.
+The functor $F_n$ can be written as On the other hand the prolongation of $\tilde F_n$ can be written as They are isomorphic if and only if the $(n+1)$-fold cyclic permutation acts trivially on $P^{\otimes n}$.\todo{I think.} \end{example}